What Is the Hardest MLB Park to Hit a Home Run in?

-What is the hardest MLB ballpark to hit a home run in? originally appeared on NBC Sports Chicago
+What is the hardest MLB ballpark to hit a home run in? originally appeared on NBC Sports Washington

 For most sports, home-field advantage comes from the people in the seats or favorable weather forecasts.
 In baseball, the field itself can be a factor.